Hiking the Lanikai Pillbox Trail (Kaʻiwa Ridge) on Oʻahu, Hawaiʻi

 Lanikai Pillbox Trailhead Parking

-To make matters worse, the City and County of Honolulu considers many unmarked places along the streets in Lanikai to be 'unimproved sidewalks,' meaning what may look like a perfectly fine spot to park off the street is actually a 'sidewalk,' making it illegal to park.
+I stress this because there are countless niche parking laws that have to do with how far away you can park from bike lanes, driveways, intersections, fire hydrants, and sidewalks, and to make matters worse, the City and County of Honolulu considers many unmarked places along the streets in Lanikai to be 'unimproved sidewalks,' meaning what may look like a perfectly fine spot to park off the street is actually a 'sidewalk,' making it illegal to park.

-Google Maps Directions: Lanikai Park
+Google Maps Directions: Lanikai Pillbox Trailhead

 Lanikai Parking